Kiyoshika/auto-systemd/README.md

 1. `git clone --recursive git@github.com:Kiyoshika/auto-systemd.git`
 2. `make` to build the `asyd` executable into the `./out` directory
 3. Add the `./out` directory to your path to use `asyd` anywhere

+## 1.0 Roadmap
+This is the general roadmap to target a "1.0" usable release - all the basic core features to have a functioning command line tool (not necessarily in order):
+* ~Create a server~
+* Create a job
+* ~Remove a project~
+* Implement all config command line options
+* Add help option to command line
+* Check status of service
+* Start/Stop/Restart a service
+* List all asyd services
+* Pull all asyd services from server

 ## Usage
 Before reading on, this assumes you have a working server to connect to via SSH with your own public/private keys setup.
 E.g., `ssh you@yourserver`